lorikayman/RebisTheory/src/lib/rebis_theory.md

 - [Final Resting Place](https://wiki.spiralknights.com/Alone_in_the_Dark#Gate_Map) is the graveyard with a [Lost Soul of Almire](https://wiki.spiralknights.com/Lost_Soul_of_Almire_(nameless)) residing in the small crypt near a large coffin.
 - [Cryptic Cache](https://wiki.spiralknights.com/Legion_of_Almire/Cryptic_Cache) is the most preserved location, even possessing reseviors of water, and depiction of a burial customs of Almire, apart from the deepest room of Inner Sanctum with the [Almirian codex](https://wiki.spiralknights.com/Legion_of_Almire/Inner_Sanctum).

-While graveyards are stated to exist between world: `Graveyards are an unnatural place, a world between worlds where lost souls gather, hungry for the life of any live soul that must pass through` ([Information Module: Graveyard](https://wiki.spiralknights.com/Information_Module:_Graveyard)), which we had proposed in their initial [analysis](#graveyards) to connect Underworld and material realm, the necropolis offers a variation of that state of hysical existance as entire cities are capable to transition into such state.
+While graveyards are stated to exist between world: `Graveyards are an unnatural place, a world between worlds where lost souls gather, hungry for the life of any live soul that must pass through` ([Information Module: Graveyard](https://wiki.spiralknights.com/Information_Module:_Graveyard)), which we had proposed in their initial [analysis](#graveyards) to connect Underworld and material realm, necropolis offers a variation of that state of existence as an _entire city, capable of entering into metaphysical state of being presence between the realms_.

 Yet, in the context of architecture, we are interested in the connection of Almire to the designs of graveyards.
-While the Citadel does not have a similar to graveyards architecture, thre is a different notion, which allows us to plausibly identify those location as builng built by a different, single civilization.
+As the Citadel does not even remotely have a similar to graveyards architecture, it creates a notion, which allows us to plausibly identify graveyards as being built by a different, single civilization, separate of Almire.
+Yet, the context of the Legion of Almire identifies graveyards through the Inner Sanctum as creation of kingdom of Almire as long as we assume that the Sanctum, due to presence of the [codex](https://wiki.spiralknights.com/Almirian_codex_text_Dialogue/Inner_Sanctum), is built by Almire.

 At the Grasping Plateau, within one of its layouts, a __burning sarcophagus__ can be found, reminiscent of [opened burning coffin of Torin](https://wiki.spiralknights.com/File:Scenario_Room-Graveyard_variant.jpg) found across the graveyards of Clockworks.
 Notably, this tomb is distincly simiar to its [non-burning counterpart of tier 2 of Clockworks](https://wiki.spiralknights.com/File:Scenario_Room-Graveyard_1.png).
 Weather is is the same coffin gaining development as rank missions start to involve kingdom of Almire, we do not know.

-As in the case of [Owlite architecture](#owlite-architecture), we will propose that graveyards belong to kingdom of ALmire, while leaving a possibility of graveyards to be built by a different civilization.
+We propose, that __graveyards belong to the kingdom of Almire__.
+While we do leave a possibility of graveyards to be built by a different civilization, the presence of Almirian army's resting places -- as coffins, as remanants and burials -- across those grounds we interpret as most significant symbolic connection allowing for further exploration of the kingdom's narrative in the future.

-##### Crypts
+##### Crypts and Undeath

+Architecture attributed to Owlites -- as Candlestick Keep, and Almire -- as graveyards and its variations such as Necropolis grounds, contain crypt-like areas.

-Castle-related locations, both related to Owlites and Almire do have crypt-like areas, although not currently related, apart from relation to burial, might point to those corresponding cultures' traditions and customs regarding perception of death, espetially in the modern day context of spirits returning to the material realm.
-We are unaware, weather this metaphysical notion extends beyond Cradle, or it is localized to the megastructure.
+When viewed in the contxt of corresponding locations, this scenery elaborates on cultures' traditions and customs regarding perception of death and burial.
+Moreover, in the context of spirits returning to the mateial realm it poses a question weather return of spirits to material realm is a new phenomenon.

+We are unaware, weather this metaphysical notion extends beyond Cradle, or is it localized to the megastructure, or, it had existed in the past.
+Given instances of reanimation, such as _Torin's coffin in the graveyard_ we suggest that _burial sites and return of spirits are not mutually exclusive_ at least at that point of the analysis.

-In that context, the size of the coffins does differ.
+The size of the coffins also does differ.
 Notably, within hall of heroes, behind [Sylvin](https://wiki.spiralknights.com/Sylvin).
-This coffin is of knights' stature.
-Then, what can be said about other coffins present across Owlite Academy and almirian necropolis given their size?
+This coffin is of knights' stature and size.
+Then, what can be said about other coffins present across Owlite Academy and almirian necropolis given their scale?

-The most prominent evidence of Almire using large coffins was in the end of Legion of Almire - [Inner Sanctum](https://wiki.spiralknights.com/Legion_of_Almire/Inner_Sanctum) and [Cryptic Cache](https://wiki.spiralknights.com/Legion_of_Almire/Cryptic_Cache).
-There is also Torin's, warrior or Almire, [tier 2 and 3 scenario room](https://wiki.spiralknights.com/File:Scenario_Room-Graveyard_variant.jpg) - the coffin there is large.
+The most prominent evidence of Almire using large coffins was at the end of Legion of Almire, in the [Inner Sanctum](https://wiki.spiralknights.com/Legion_of_Almire/Inner_Sanctum) and [Cryptic Cache](https://wiki.spiralknights.com/Legion_of_Almire/Cryptic_Cache), which _contain most preserved architecture of Almire_.
+There is also Torin's, warrior or Almire, [tier 2 and 3 scenario room](https://wiki.spiralknights.com/File:Scenario_Room-Graveyard_variant.jpg) -- his coffin there is as large as ones found at the necropolis.

-Very likely the entirety of the necropolis did belong to Almire, as there are texts and tomes found within the sanctum, which itself is built seemingly by people of Almire, and not of a previous civilization.

-As regarding graveyards themselves and Moorcroft Manor, the burials are same as of Almire.
-Moreover, zombies are found within Candlestick Keep.
-This is important due to the fact that all undead warriors of Almire have practically the same skull shape and features, with only [Carnavon](https://wiki.spiralknights.com/Zombie#Carnavon) and [Slag Walker](https://wiki.spiralknights.com/Zombie#Slag_Walker) __having armor equipped__, and both seen in the Firestorm Citadel.
+As for the graveyards themselves and Moorcroft Manor, the burials are same as of Almire.
+Moreover, there is a particular importance of zombies across those locations.
+Zombies are found within Candlestick Keep and graveyards.
+This is important due to the fact that [Carnavons](https://wiki.spiralknights.com/Zombie#Carnavon) and [Slag Walkers](https://wiki.spiralknights.com/Zombie#Slag_Walker) __possess distinct armor__.
+Their presence within Firestorm Citadel most distinctly _suggests at their origin as the people of Almire_.

-Carnavons are also present in relation to summoned Black Kats, which are known to gain powers from consuming auras (`They carry the heaviest curse of all and mindlessly seek to devour magical auras.
-This constant consuming of power makes them incredibly strong` - [Pembrooke](https://wiki.spiralknights.com/Pembrooke#Dialogue)).
-Black Kats themselves are predominantly related to the narrative of Owlite dissappearance while being capable of summoning curse-ridden undead.
-This notion of a lingering curse is found both for Almire and Owlites.
-What kind of connection did Owlites and Almire share, while separated by so many years?
+Carnavons are also related to Black Kats, which are known to gain powers from consuming auras: `They carry the heaviest curse of all and mindlessly seek to devour magical auras.
+This constant consuming of power makes them incredibly strong` ([Pembrooke](https://wiki.spiralknights.com/Pembrooke#Dialogue)).
+Black Kats are predominantly related to the narrative of Owlite dissappearance, while being capable of summoning curse-ridden undead.

+This growing network of connections through curse and undeath allows for curse to be _perceived a centuries-old, lingering force_ whared between Owlites and Almire.

+Other than curse, the notion of utilizing coffins as a burial custom mey further connect Owlites and Almire, unless the supposedly Owlite architecture is not of their cultural origin and construction.

 #### Relation between Valkyries and Tortomega